-The council must do everything reasonably practicable to prevent falls.
-The prime consideration should be to try to avoid work at height wherever possible.
+The council must do everything reasonably practicable to prevent falls Try to avoid work at height wherever possible.
 In situations where work at height cannot be avoided, work equipment or other measures must be used to prevent falls taking place.
 Where the risk of a fall cannot be eliminated, work equipment or other measures to minimise the distance and consequences of a fall must be used.
 The Regulations require duty holders to ensure that: